 Section 9.3 An amendment to the bylaws of a chapter shall not take effect without the approval of the Executive Committee of Democrats Abroad UK.

-ARTICLE X. MEETINGS
+ARTICLE X. COUNCIL AND COMMITTEE MEETINGS

 Section 10.1 Regular meetings of the Council shall be held at least twice yearly upon call by the Chair, Secretary, or ten percent of the Council members.
 At least four week’s notice shall be given to all members and an agenda of likely business to be discussed included with the notice of the meeting.
 A quorum shall consist of 25 percent or 25 members of the Council, whichever is smaller.

+Section 10.2 Committee meetings shall be open to all members of Democrats Abroad UK, subject to the ability of the Executive Committee to authorize its own meetings or the meetings of other committees to be held in closed session where the Executive Committee considers it necessary and appropriate.

+Section 10.3 With respect to meeting of the Council and of committees of the organization (including the Executive Committee), provision may be made for members who cannot attend a meeting in person to participate via such electronic media as may be arranged to enable such persons to follow the simultaneous actions of those physically present at the meeting and to vote.
+This may include, where appropriate, conducting meetings purely by electronic media.
+Where such provision is made, those participating via such electronic media shall be deemed to be present.
+Where there is an effort to allow electronic participation, but such effort fails in part or in whole, the meeting may proceed among only those who are able to participate and any business conducted shall be valid, provided that any relevant quorum is met among those who are able to attend.
+Provision may be made to take to require advance registration of those participating electronically and to ensure security of participation by electronic media.
+The Executive Committee may regulate the provision and use of such electronic media for meetings generally or for specific circumstances.

+ARTICLE XI.
+GENERAL MEETINGS AND BIENNIAL ELECTIONS

-Section 10.2 A general meeting of the membership of Democrats Abroad UK shall be called at least once per year.
+Section 11.1 A general meeting of the membership of Democrats Abroad UK shall be called at least once per year.
 In even-numbered years, a general meeting shall be held on a date that is not later than June 30.
-In odd-numbered years, a general meeting shall be held in accordance with the provisions of section 10.3.
+In odd-numbered years, a general meeting shall be held in accordance with the provisions of section 11.2.